daniel-gheorghian/home-assistant/README.md

 - Runs every 2 minutes and whenever the automation is re-enabled, provided the disable entity is currently `on`.
 - Inner `choose` block (first matching branch executes):
+  1. **Dawn ramp-up (optional)** – When the time tick reaches `night_end_hour`, the automation triggers one `light.turn_on` using the custom dawn transition and the same daytime brightness/CT targets that would otherwise be chosen by the lux logic.
+The light hardware performs the entire fade.
-  1. **Night enforcement** – If `is_night` and any controlled light is on, turn them off.
-This ensures that when the schedule enters the night window the lights start from an off state, regardless of night-mode setting.
+  2. **Night enforcement** – If `is_night` and any controlled light is on (outside the dawn ramp window), turn them off so the night schedule starts from a dark state.
-  2. **Daytime lux high** – If it is daytime and lux is above `lux_high`, turn lights off (useful when re-enabled or when lux didn’t trigger by itself).
+  3. **Daytime lux high** – If it is daytime and lux is above `lux_high`, turn lights off (useful when re-enabled or when lux didn’t trigger by itself).
-  3. **Daytime backup turn-on** – If it is daytime, all lights are currently off, and lux is below `lux_low`, compute adaptive brightness/CT and turn the group on.
+  4. **Daytime backup turn-on** – If it is daytime, all lights are currently off, and lux is below `lux_low`, compute adaptive brightness/CT and turn the group on.
 This covers scenarios where the lux sensor hasn’t emitted a fresh state change but conditions are already dark.
-  4. **Daytime adapt active lights** – If it is daytime and any controlled light is on, recompute adaptive brightness/CT and call `light.turn_on`.
+  5. **Daytime adapt active lights** – If it is daytime and any controlled light is on, recompute adaptive brightness/CT and call `light.turn_on`.
 Lux-based turn-on behavior still comes from the dedicated `lux` trigger path; this branch just keeps existing daytime scenes synced.

 ### 6. Implicit Global Enable (`disable_on`)